microsoft/azure_arc/azure_arc_servers_jumpstart/docs/azure_arm_template_win.md

     ![](../img/azure_arm_template_win/02.jpg)

 ## Windows Login & Post Deployment

-* Now that the Windows Server VM is created, it is time to login to it.
+* Now that the Windows Server VM has been deployed, it is time to login to it.
 Using it's public IP, RDP to the VM.

 ![](../img/azure_arm_template_win/03.jpg)

 * At first login, as mentioned in the "Automation Flow" section, a logon script will get executed.
 This script was created as part of the automated deployment process.

-Let the script to run its course and **do not close** the Powershell session, this will be done for you once completed.
+Let the script to run its course and **do not close** the PowerShell session, this will be done for you once completed.

 > [!NOTE] The script run time is ~1-2min long